Blog

 Your identified targets

 Thoughtfully consider which consumers to segment, as this is a critical component to a successful market segmentation.
-If the organization is unsure of the right consumer group to target, it can lead to a broad approach that results in segments that are not a strong fit for the brand and miss niche consumers.
+If the organisation is unsure of the right consumer group to target, it can lead to a broad approach that results in segments that are not a strong fit for the brand and miss niche consumers.
 Going too narrow, however, can create tunnel vision and many missed opportunities for growing the customer base.
 If your team is unable to articulate what the market is, consider an alternate approach to segmentation that first defines the “who” of your category.

 Skillset and tools available for segmentation activation

 Teams must be empowered with the right knowledge and resources to act on insights.
 Having an internal stakeholder group that is bought-in on the market segmentation’s value is a critical step in success.
 Additionally, having meaningful avenues to act on target segments (marketing platforms, accurate CRM, appended databases, etc.) will ensure teams have clarity on next steps and tangible data to inform actions.
-If an infrastructure doesn’t exist to enable segment activation, organizations can quickly retire these efforts and return to business as usual – ultimately negating the impact the market segmentation could provide.
+If an infrastructure doesn’t exist to enable segment activation, organisations can quickly retire these efforts and return to business as usual – ultimately negating the impact the market segmentation could provide.

 Business needs

 Market segmentations are best deployed when they can be widely adopted and utilized for several years.
 If the business is seeking point-in-time direction or anticipating evolving its business goals or strategies, a market segmentation can be overkill.
-In general, market segmentations are best if an organization is seeking:
+In general, market segmentations are best if an organisation is seeking:

 • To broaden its customer base and identify key growth targets through new customer acquisition